-- ➤ Eight in ten Americans (80%) are concerned about recent actions reducing efforts to curb discrimination in lending, including 60% who are very concerned. - Similarly, 80% or more are concerned (and a majority very concerned) about ending enforcement of payday lending rules and ending public access to the database of complaints.
+- ➤ Eight in ten Americans (80%) are concerned about recent actions reducing efforts to curb discrimination in lending, including 60% who are very concerned.2 This concern is shared by Democrats, Republicans, and independents. - ➤ Similarly, 80% or more are concerned (and a majority very concerned) about ending enforcement of payday lending rules and ending public access to the database of complaints.